gsemac/OurFoodChain.Bot/README.md

 # OurFoodChain Bot

-OurFoodChain Bot is a bot for the OurFoodChain Discord server.
-It acts as a queryable encyclopedia of user-submitted species.
+OurFoodChain Bot is a bot for the [speculative evolution](https://en.wikipedia.org/wiki/Speculative_evolution) (spec-evo) Discord server, OurFoodChain.
+It offers facilities for storing, organizing, and querying user-submitted species, along with some other fun stuff.

 ## Getting started